qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 When looking at past, people find past events (including Black Swan events) reasonable and predictable, although they didn't predicted these events in prior.

 In a complex world, **one event can have two contradicting interpretations**.
+For example:

+- Federal reserve increases interst rate.
+  - Bearish: it tightens money supply.
+  - Bullish: it's a sign of strong economy.
+- A company reports great profit.
+  - Bearish: that great profit was anticipted and priced in.
+The potential is being exhausted.
+  - Bullish: that company is growing fast.
+- A large company buys a startup at high price.
+  - Bearish: the large company is trapped in bureaucracy.
+It cannot compete with the startup despite having more resources.
+  - Bullish: the startup's business will synergize with the large company's.
+It's a strategic move.

 People make execuses about their prediction failure, such as: